 How GoCardless Works

 The first step in GoCardless would be adding a customer and setting up a payment mandate.
-GoCardless supports three ways to do this as explained here.
-In this tutorial, we will be using the hosted payment page approach which is explained here.
+We will be using the Gocardless Redirect Flow.

 The diagram below explains the steps involved.
 We consider the following actors: